mwdata-science/website/content/speakers/jessica.md

 ---

-Jessica is a Mathematician, Coder and an educator.
+Jessica is a mathematician, coder and an educator.
 She is the lead of Python Namibia Society and a global Python community volunteer.

-She is a [PyLadies](https://pyladies.com/) Global Council executive currently co-leading the Resources team and Community liaison.
+She is a [PyLadies](https://pyladies.com/) Global Council Executive currently co-leading the Resources Team and Community Liaison.